Learn About Albany NY: Entertainment, Business, & Apartments

 Recreation in the Capital Region

 Take your pick: Winery or brewery?
 Hiking or kayaking?
 Day trip to Saratoga, NYC, Boston, or Montreal?
 If you live in the Capital Region, you have all of these activities and more within a reasonable distance.
 Albany is uniquely located a 3 hour drive from NYC, Boston, and Montreal, making it the perfect launching point for a day trip or long weekend.
 Numerous wineries and breweries surround the Capital Region, whether you want to go south to the Hudson Valley, north to the Adirondacks, or west to the Finger Lakes.
 For those who want to spend their free time outdoors, Albany is an hour south of the Adirondacks, where the High Peaks are waiting to be climbed and lakes are perfect for paddling.

-If all of this sounds appealing, you’ll enjoy living here!
+If all of this sounds appealing, you’ll enjoy living here in the Warehouse District!
 The Albany Lofts at One Broadway are located 2 minutes from downtown.
 Our desirable location puts you in the middle of all the excitement and with reasonable commute times to the surrounding cities and Albany attractions.